jackyef/id-wfa/README.md

 This project scrapes job openings from Indonesian companies that have publicly announced that they provide WFA (work-from-anywhere) perks to their employees.
-The job openings list page is implemented using [Next.js incremental static regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) and will be revalidated every 24 hours.
+The job openings list page is implemented using [Next.js incremental static regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) and will be revalidated at most every 24 hours.

 The initial version of this project uses this [tweet](https://twitter.com/antonybudianto/status/1471428324140347397) and this [Instagram post](https://www.instagram.com/p/CccNFOiPmHR/) as a reference for the companies list.